Dealing With A Job Loss: What To Do When You’re Laid Off

 • File for unemployment: (Do this if you can.
 My wife works at a church so she can’t.)
 If it takes you a while to find a new job, unemployment can help fill the gaps until you find something new.

-• Brush up your resume: It may have been a few years since you needed your resume.
+• Brush up your resume: It may have been a few years since you need your resume.
 It’s time to brush up on it now!
 Add your last job to the mix, adding concrete accomplishments that you’ve achieved at that position.
 (As mentioned below by cashmoneylife.com, it’s usually best to brush up your resume and network before you get laid 0ff – planning ahead. )

 • Network: Tell friends and family that you’re looking for a job.
-Chances are they may know of something that’s opening up, or may be able to direct you to a company that’s hiring.
-If you have social media contacts on twitter, facebook, linkedin and other places, try connecting with them to see if they know of anything available.
+Chances are they may know of something that’s opening up or may be able to direct you to a company that’s hiring.
+If you have social media contacts on Twitter, Facebook, LinkedIn and other places, try connecting with them to see if they know of anything available.

-• Ask former co-workers and boss for a reference: Call up former co-workers and you former boss.
+• Ask former co-workers and boss for a reference: Call up former co-workers and your former boss.
 Ask them if they’d be ok with providing you with a reference.
 While you’re at it ask if they know of any other open jobs!

 • Start cutting back: In an economy like we’re in right now, you may be in for a longer time without a job than you’ve bargained for.
-Start cutting un-necessary things out of the budget (like cable tv, starbucks every morning, etc).
+Start cutting unnecessary things out of the budget (like cable TV, Starbucks every morning, etc).
 Cut down to the bare necessities, at least for now.

 Don’t Worry, Things Will Turn Around